Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 26

 Today was a mostly graphics based day.
 I changed some colorings in the board and fixed some bugs so that our game logic would work out, but after that it was all visual.
 I finished draw() so that the screen would reflect the moves made by players.
 I also made a debug method to display information that isn't shown on screen.
 Then I designed a start, win, and lose screen on canva and imported it here so that things look very fancy and glow-y.
 The start screen has three buttons, only one of which works right now as we haven't coded the other two.
 The win/lose has two buttons, rematch and menu, but neither work right now.

+### May 27

+I changed the background of our game and also made the buttons when the game is over work.
+I also fixed our win condition so that it would work correctly.